mnopqr1/ideas/README.md

 # Ideas wishlist

 A list of ideas and things I'd like to do, explore, learn, when I have the time.
-Started during my batch at the [Recurse center](https://www.recurse.com) Beware, the projects range from "finishing something long overdue" to "learning a whole new part of CS".
+Started on a piece of paper during my batch at the [Recurse center](https://www.recurse.com) and continued since then.

+Beware, the projects range from "finishing something long overdue" to "learning a whole new part of CS".
 I have tried to divide them into the time estimated it would take, at least initially.
 There's a good chance that if I like the project, then I'd work on it a lot longer.
+This is not a *to-do list* but a *things-I-know-I-can-get-excited-about list*.

 Some of these might be interesting for other people to think about (together?!), some less so.
 If you see something you want to chat about, contact me via [e-mail](mnopqr1@pm.me) or on the RC zulip (probably faster).